-On weekends he took to Golden Gate Park, to jam with other lost souls.
+On weekends he took to Golden Gate Park to jam with other lost souls.
 He soaked up as much as he could from local musicians, even taking lessons from a man he remembers only as “Batty.”
-“Batty showed me how to spiritually become one with the sitar,” he said, “to turn off your mind and go where the waves take you.”
+“Batty showed me how to become one with the sitar spiritually,” he said, “to turn off your mind and go where the waves take you.”

-One of those lost souls was Ricky Mullens, a regular at the park’s drum circle.
-“Oh yeah I remember him,” Mullens recalls, “Fuck he was terrible and he stunk.
+One of those lost souls was Ricky Mullens, a park drum circle regular.
+“Oh yeah, I remember him,” Mullens recalls, “Fuck, he was terrible, and he stunk.
 Not just at sitar, I mean he physically reeked.”

 His Return Home